-MC Patch treatment system consists of four parts:
+The WoundWatch™ assessment and treatment system consists of

-4. Measurement and analysis software installed in handheld bio-impedance reader unit, the wound status is assessed, and the measurement outcome is displayed.
+- Measurement and analysis software: The software is installed into a tablet computer, in which the wound status is assessed, and the measurement outcome is visualized.

-The product concept is now in finalising-stage, with details regarding system-components being adjusted to better suit mass-manufacturing, after which application for CE-marking will commence.
+The product concept is now in a finalizing-stage, with details regarding system-components being adjusted to suit better for mass-manufacturing processes, after which application for CE-marking will commence.